 Andres Thomas Conteris serves as Director of Latin America Programs.
 He founded and supports the Spanish Headline News for Democracy Now.
-For decades, he has worked to end US damaging policies in Latin America and even went on a famously 40-day hunger strike in front of the White House to end the US military occupation of Vieques, Puerto Rico.
+For decades, he has worked to end US damaging policies in Latin America, and went on a famous 40-day hunger strike in front of the White House to end the US military occupation of Vieques, Puerto Rico.
 He is based in Marin County, California.

-Jahandad Memarian as a senior research fellow in Nonviolence International is a master’s holder in Western Philosophy graduating from the University of Tehran.
-He also worked as a journalist for several Iranian newspapers.
-Jahandad was among the top five and, therefore, won a full scholarship from the Iranian Ministry of Science, Research and Technology to pursue his PhD in epistemology at the University of Munich, Maximilian.
+Jahandad won a full scholarship from the Iranian Ministry of Science, Research and Technology to pursue his PhD in epistemology at the University of Munich, Maximilian.
 However, he preferred to take the FLTA scholarship from Institute of International Education and spent the 2010-2011 academic year at the University of California, Santa Barbara as a Fulbright scholar.
 Moreover, he has experience working as a researcher in the Iranian Parliament Research Center.

 Lamyaa Yousif earned her doctorate in epidemiology from Johannes Gutenberg University in Germany.
 She is currently a senior research fellow at NI working mainly on researching violence in children and post-conflict public health.
 She also is doing Arabic-English translation.